CONUN-Global/cycon-erc20/README.md

 # CYCON - ERC20 Token Smart Contract

+This is smart contract source code deployed on the Klaytn network as CYCON Ttoken.
+Here is token smart contract url: https://klaytnscope.com/account/0xe4a1bd45cddbbd5d9f605b08ed13a94b6b6ab5aa?tabId=txList

 ## Description

-This smart contract provides an implementation of the ERC20 standard, widely used for creating and managing tokens on the Ethereum blockchain.
+This smart contract provides an implementation of the ERC20 standard, widely used for creating and managing tokens on the EVM based blockchain.
 It includes the basic functionality necessary for a compliant ERC20 token, such as managing balances, transferring tokens, and handling allowances.

 ### Components